Seeing Covington Credit on your credit report can feel confusing, especially if you don't immediately recognize the name or remember the account.

 Step 4: Dispute inaccuracies with the credit bureaus

-You can file disputes online through each bureau's website, or use a tool like Kikoff, which provides free dispute letter generation so you can file accurately without paying for outside help.
+You can file disputes online through each bureau's website, or use a tool like Kikoff, which provides free dispute letter generation.
+A 609 dispute letter is another option worth knowing about.

 Step 5: Negotiate a pay-for-delete agreement